emintham/myblog/src/content/blog/how-i-write-rfcs.md

 My rough idea is as follows:
 [describe your idea in detail, including the API, the data model, etc.]

-I have also considered the following alternative [document an alternative with similar details]
+I have also considered the following alternatives [document an alternative with similar details]

 I have chosen not to pursue the alternative because [some reason].